codeconscious/ccvtac/README.md

   // Mandatory.
 A local file containing the history of all URLs entered.
   "historyFile": "/Users/me/Downloads/history.log",

-  // Count of entries to show for `history` command "historyDisplayCount": 20,
+  // Count of entries to show for `history` command.
+  "historyDisplayCount": 20,

+  // The directory to which the log file should be saved.
+  "logDirectory": "/Users/me/Downloads",

-  // The audio format (codec) to extract audio to.
+  // The audio formats (codec) audio should be extracted to.
-  // Options: best, aac, alac, flac, m4a, mp3, opus, vorbis, wav
+  // Options: best, aac, alac, flac, m4a, mp3, opus, vorbis, wav.
   // Not all options are available for all videos.
-  "audioFormat": "best",
+  "audioFormats": ["best"],

   // The audio quality to use, with 10 being the lowest and 0 being the highest.
   "audioQuality": 0,